GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 In the previous steps, we took the conversation history and the user's latest query to:

-1. Extract long term preferences and dislikes from the user's query
+1. Extract long term preferences and dislikes from the user's query.
-2. Tranform the user's query to a query suitable for a vector search.
+1. Transform the user's query to a query suitable for a vector search.
-3. Get relevant documents from the DB.
+1. Get relevant documents from the DB.

 Now it is time to take the relevant documents, and the user's message along with the conversation history, and craft a response to the user.
 This is the response that the user finally recieves when chatting with the **Movie Guru** chatbot.